DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 		* alephnought of N = |N| = infinitely large

 ## **Week 6:**
-- During this week, we reviewed and prepared for the first quiz on friday, Feb 19, 2016.
+- During this week, we reviewed and prepared for the first quiz on Friday, Feb 19, 2016.
 	* Nested Quantifiers were reviewed to us:
 		* The choices of x, some y, P(x,y) is true.